Social value of work. Human values in social psychology

 Can you guess the topic of our lesson?
 (Values)

-Before proceeding to the next exercise, as well as the disclosure of the topic of the lesson, I would very much like to read you one poem, which, in my opinion, is also very suitable for the topic of our lesson:
+I would really like, before starting the next exercise, as well as revealing the topic of the lesson, to read you one poem, which, in my opinion, is also very suitable for the topic of our lesson:

 Stored at the bottom of the soul.